-Next, The game features three working levels with questions asked at the beginning of each level.
-Each level has two-player interactions designed to help one another.
+Next, The game features three working levels and each level has two-player interactions designed to help one another.
 The two player characters, Pip and Pete each have their unique strengths and weaknesses.
 Pip, being smaller, is able to navigate through small cracks to flip switches, while Pete, the larger and stronger monkey, can move boxes to overcome obstacles such as using the boxes to hold up a seesaw or jump over ditches.

-Figure 30: Level 1 (Parts 1 and 2)
+Figure 31: Level 1 (Pt.
+1 and 2)

 Level 1 is the easiest of the three.
 The first part requires the players to jump on top of the bamboo platforms and flip their designated switches.
 These switches are color-coordinated to each player, and once both switches are flipped, the camera will pan to Part 2 of Level 1.
 Part 2 introduces a seesaw mechanic where if a player stands on the higher end of the seesaw, it will flip, sending the player down and raising the opposite end.
-To cross to the other side, Player 2 can either stand on the left end of the seesaw to let Player 1 pass, or push the box onto the left end of the seesaw.
-The second method will allow both players to stand on the right side of the seesaw without being pushed down, and reach their designated switches.
+To cross to the other side, Player 2 can either stand on the left end of the seesaw to let Player 1 pass, or push the box onto the left end of the seesaw without being pushed down, and reach their designated switches.
 This seesaw mechanic encourages communication and teamwork to coordinate their movements.
+Additionally, only

-Additionally, only Player 2 can push the box, emphasizing his strengths within the duo.
+Player 2 can push the box, emphasizing his strengths within the duo.
 This creates a teamwork dynamic within the players where Player 1 must rely on Player 2 to overcome obstacles and complete the level.

-Figure 31: Level 2 (Parts 1 and 2)
+Figure 32: Level 2 (Pt.
+1 and 2)